 Collects user data

-Furthermore, it is important to know that Searchbaron.com collects private information, for example:
+Furthermore, it is important to know that Searchbaron.com collects data that could be considered personal, for example:

 - IP addresses,